 Got questions?
 We have an answer.

 Here is a list of answers to frequently asked questions about the Cyber Security Rumble.
-You can also send us all your questions through the contact form below.
+You can also send us all your questions to email@example.comContact Us

-Anyone who is a student in a German academic institution is allowed to compete in the qualifiers.
+Anyone is allowed to compete in the CTF.
 Participants must be 18 years of age; if you or a member of your team has not reached that age, please contact us before registering.

 Consult the rules of engagement for more information.